LeomPina/A_Study_on_Video_Games_Sales/README.md

 ### Persona and Questions

 The user is an investor who is looking for a game project to invest in, while studying the video games world, with the purpose of helping to develop and produce a new video game.
 The user is trying to find an answer to 3 simple and 1 complex question:

 Simple questions:

 * What are the publishers that have the highest profit in selling video games?
 (Q1)
 * How do the sales of the most profitable platforms change for each region?
 (Q2)
 * When comparing the “Action” and “Sports” genres, which one has shown more profit growth (genre trends)?
+(Q3)

-(Q3) Complex question:
+Complex question:

 * What is the publisher that has the highest profit in selling video games of the most popular genre between the years 2000 and 2020?
 (Q4)

+### User Requirements

+1. To answer the previous questions, user requirements that show what the user needs to visualize are defined below:
+  a.
+A good view would be a bar plot that shows the value of the global sales for the publishers that present the highest values.
+  b.
+A filter could also be used to select just the top 10 publishers.
+  c.
+The user can highlight the most profitable publisher by creating a new calculated field.
+3.